1BobC/ChucksWebApps/chucksWebDemos/README.md

 "NB see text in bobs readme 3:00:00 to 3:34:11 for continuity of video - Now watch from 3:34:11"

-"Have watched to 07.20 and am constructing Chuck's music db"

 "Arrays to 3:43:34 indices, key/ value, dumping See examples in express"